-We became one in a 7 billion and our levels of accomplishment shot into the limelight and became ruthlessly compared to others.
+We became one in 7 billion and our levels of accomplishment brought into the limelight and ruthlessly compared to others.

 The 7 Billion Problem

-Dwelling inside us is the critical internal voice that has seen all that goes around us and knows all this to the minute detail.
+Dwelling inside all of us is the critical internal voice that has seen all that goes on around us and knows all this to the minute detail.